awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 EndPointPort
 Returns the number of the port used when connecting to the DB instance\.

+DBInstanceClassHugePagesDefault
+Returns a Boolean value\.
+Currently, it is only supported for Oracle engines\.
+For more information, see [Using Huge Pages with an Oracle DB Instance](CHAP_Oracle.md#Oracle.Concepts.HugePages)\.

 ### DB Parameter Formula Operators<a name="USER_FormulaOperators"></a>